varun-labs/Smart-Guardian-AI/README.md

 ---

-Made with ❤️ to keep curious kids safer through transparent, real-time AI.
+Made with ❤️ to keep curious kids safer.